-Common Health Issues in Anatolian Shepherds
+Common Anatolian Shepherd Health Issues

 Although the Anatolian Shepherd is known as a strong and hardy breed, this, unfortunately, doesn’t mean that dogs of this breed cannot have certain health problems.
-Below is a list of health issues that can occur in an Anatolian Shepherds.
+Below is a list of health issues that can occur in Anatolian Shepherds.

 The health issues that Anatolian Shepherds are prone to are: